Julie Chipchase: Return to Doncaster Belles

 In 2013 she became director of football and a board member at Doncaster Rovers Belles.
 Her appointment resulted in the departure of manager John Buckley, who was unhappy he had not been consulted on the matter.
 Chipchase remained in both positions until her death.
 She had instigated a female coach mentoring scheme at the club.

 Death and legacy

 Chipchase died on 4 May 2021, aged 60, after a short illness later reported to be cancer.
 A minute's applause for Chipchase preceded every fixture in the next round of FA WSL games, while FIFA made a statement praising her "passion and knowledge".

 Several former players who had worked under Chipchase, including pundits Sue Smith and Lucy Ward, spoke of their sadness at Chipchase's untimely death and admiration for her achievements.
 Jacqui Oatley noted that Chipchase's death received relatively little attention, as she had started out in an era when women's football received much less media coverage.

 On 8 August 2021, Leeds United Women defeated Doncaster Rovers Belles 2–0 in the first annual Julie Chipchase Memorial Match, staged at Tadcaster Albion.
 The event raised £1,000 for breast cancer research.

+In August 2024 new permanent portraits of Chipchase and Belles founder Sheila Edmunds were presented inside the Eco-Power Stadium.
+A bursary fund for female coaches – The Julie Chipchase Coaching Legacy – was also announced.